 Indigenous Scholarships

-• Aurora Indigenous Education Scholarship (AUS to USA only): Will support Aboriginal Australian or Torres Strait Islander individuals undertaking or planning to undertake full-time Graduate level study (Masters, Ph.D. or Postdoctoral Research) in any disciplinary field, at an accredited educational institution in the US.
-Applicants do not have to be accepted into the accredited educational institution at the time of application, though should be actively looking for placement.
+- Aurora Indigenous Education Scholarship (AUS to USA only): Will support Aboriginal Australian or Torres Strait Islander individuals undertaking or planning to undertake full-time Graduate level study (Masters, Ph.D. or Postdoctoral Research) in any disciplinary field, at an accredited educational institution in the U.S. Although applicants do not have to have a confirmed offer at the time of submission, they nevertheless should be actively seeking placement.

-• The US-Indo-Pacific Policy Fellowship will provide support of up to US$ 40,000 for Native American, Alaskan Native, and Native Hawaiian early-to-mid career academics or policy professionals to undertake cultural exchange in Australia.
+- The US-Indo-Pacific Policy Fellowship will provide support of up to USD $ 40,000 for Native American, Alaskan Native, and Native Hawaiian early-to-mid career academics or policy professionals to undertake cultural exchange in Australia.

 Submission Period

-Australia to USA: Open for application on January 1 to March 31.
+Australia to USA: Open for applications from January 1 to March 31.

-USA to Australia: Open for application on August 1 to September 30.
+USA to Australia: Opens for applications from August 1 to September 30.

 Eligibility Requirements